minaShaker2p/compose-ui-crash-course/README.md

 * with composable , an Activity remains the entry point to an android app.
 * With composable , you use setContent() to define your layout but instead of using XML ,you use a composable functions within it.
+* In compose you don't hide UI element, simply you don't add in composition. so they are not added to the UI tree that compose generate.

 # Recomposition: